dwyl/learn-redux/egghead.io_video_tutorial_notes.md

-causes the `TOGGLE_TODO` `action` and this is perfectly fine to do in your app however I prefer to have a bunch of Components that don't specify any *behaviours* and that are *only* concerned with how things *look* or how they `render` and I call such Components the "*presentational*" Components
+causes the `TOGGLE_TODO` `action` and this is perfectly fine to do in your app however I prefer to have a bunch of Components that don't specify any *behaviors* and that are *only* concerned with how things *look* or how they `render` and I call such Components the "*presentational*" Components